awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    specified concurrency limit.
    * **ForgetQueueWaitSeconds:** (Default: 30) How long to wait when checking if the Forget phase is complete
-   * **AthenaWorkGroup:** (Default: primary) The Athena work group that should be used for when the solution runs Athena queries.
+   * **CognitoAdvancedSecurity:** (Default: "OFF") The setting to use for Cognito advanced security.
    * **EnableAccessLogging:** (Default: false) Whether to enable access logging via CloudWatch Logs for API Gateway.
 Enabling this feature will incur additional costs.
    * **EnableContainerInsights:** (Default: false) Whether to enable CloudWatch Container Insights.
-   * **PreBuiltArtefactsBucketOverride:** (Default: false) Overrides the default Bucket containing Front-end and Back-end pre-built artefacts.
-Use this if you are using a customised version of these artefacts.
-   * **ResourcePrefix:** (Default: S3F2) Resource prefix to apply to resource names when creating statically named resources.
+   * **JobDetailsRetentionDays:** (Default: 0) How long job records should remain in the Job table for.
+Use 0 to retain logs indefinitely. **Note:**
+   If the retention setting is changed it will only apply to *new* deletion jobs.
+   Existing deletion jobs will retain the TTL at the time they were ran.
    * **EnableDynamoDBBackups:** (Default: false) Whether to enable [DynamoDB Point-in-Time Recovery] for the DynamoDB tables.
 Enabling this feature will incur additional costs.
 See the [DynamoDB Pricing] page for the associated costs.
    * **RetainDynamoDBTables:** (Default: true) Whether to retain the DynamoDB tables upon Stack Update and Stack Deletion.
+   * **AthenaWorkGroup:** (Default: primary) The Athena work group that should be used for when the solution runs Athena queries.
+   * **PreBuiltArtefactsBucketOverride:** (Default: false) Overrides the default Bucket containing Front-end and Back-end pre-built artefacts.
+Use this if you are using a customised version of these artefacts.
+   * **ResourcePrefix:** (Default: S3F2) Resource prefix to apply to resource names when creating statically named resources.

    When completed, click *Next*
 5. [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) if desired, then click *Next*.